DanWlker/dead_links_scraper/README.md

-Web Scraper for dead links in a website that supports both parallel and sequential execution
+A recursive web scraper for dead links in a website, supports both parallel and sequential execution.

-## To Build:
+## To Build

 ```go
 go build .
 ```

-## Usage:
+## Usage

 ```sh
 ./dead_links_scraper https://<your_link>